ViewGrid Component

 Overview

-Unqork applications often use dashboards, and configuring a Viewgrid component is the simplest way to create a basic dashboard display.
-As with all things Unqork, ViewGrids offer flexibility.
-ViewGrids let you to view and manage submission data, work queues, and large data sets.
-Tailor your Viewgrid to include any number of columns, buttons, and filters to best suit your needs.
-These features allow end-users to easily navigate and manage the data in the ViewGrid.
+Unqork applications often use dashboards, and configuring a ViewGrid component is the simplest way to create and customize a basic dashboard display.
+ViewGrid components let you view and manage submission data, work queues, and large data sets.
+Tailor your Viewgrid component to include any number of columns, buttons, and filters as needed.
+These features let end-users easily navigate and manage the data in the dashboard.

-Locate the ViewGrid component under the Display and Layout group in your Module Editor component toolbar.
+You can find the ViewGrid component under the Display & Layout group to the left of the Module Builder.

 About the Configuration Window